Home / Competency-Based Clinical Certification Program / Executive Summary

 Work Sample

-Once the application has been reviewed and the applicant has been found to meet the prerequisites, the applicant will receive instructions to submit one work sample of a case that demonstrates clinical work with an individual who has a dual diagnosis.
+Once the application has been reviewed and the applicant has been found to meet the prerequisites, the applicant will receive instructions to submit a work sample describing the assessment, diagnoses and treatment of a single person who has a dual diagnosis (IDD/MI).
 See Appendix C: Work Sample Guidelines.
-The work sample should be no more than five pages in length and should include these five competency areas:
+The work sample submitted should be between 5 and 7 pages in length and should concisely address these five competency areas:

 1. Formulation/conceptualization of clinical problem(s)

-3. Landmark events or salient issues that arose during the course of treatment and how these were addressed within treatment.
+3. Landmark events or salient issues that arose during the course of treatment and how these were addressed within treatment or intervention

-4. Reflection on issues within therapy and/or ethical concerns and/or issues relevant to cultural competency.
+4. Reflection on issues that arise within the clinical approach and/or ethical concerns and/or issues relevant to cultural competency

-5. How the clinical approach was informed by an understanding of intellectual disability or dual diagnosis.
+5. How the clinical approach was informed by an understanding of intellectual disability or co-occurring mental illness

-Prior to submission of the work sample, the applicant should review the work sample to verify that the submitted content includes consideration of each of the targeted areas.
+Prior to submission of the work sample, the applicant should review it to verify that the submitted content includes consideration of each of above listed competencies and work sample components.

-NADD will assign two examiners to review to work sample.
-The work sample will be reviewed to determine whether the candidate demonstrates competency in the five competency areas.
+NADD will assign two examiners to review to work sample to determine whether the candidate demonstrates competency in the five areas.
 If the work sample is found to be acceptable, the interview will be scheduled.
+The examiners may require submission of additional information - including, in some cases, resubmission of the work sample - before they approve scheduling of the interview.

 Interview

 The final component of the certification process is an interview, which may occur in person, at a NADD conference, via web-based video conferencing, or by telephone.
-The applicant shall be presented with a case vignette approximately 24-48 hours before the interview, about which he or she shall be asked to verbally offer their thoughts and reflections (i.e. provide a case formulation and treatment plan).
-The applicant must bring a copy of the work sample submitted in support of the application for Certification and a copy of the vignette provided by NADD for the interview to the interview.
-The same two examiners who reviewed the work sample will participate in the interview.
+The applicant shall be presented with a case vignette approximately 24-48 hours before the interview, about which he or she shall be asked to verbally offer their thoughts and reflections (i.e., provide a case formulation and treatment plan).
 The interview shall also include resolution of any questions raised during other parts of the application process.
-Interviews will generally follow the outline below.

 Credential